-- 6. Listed companies drawing up the following reports on a voluntary or compulsory basis should publish them on their website well in advance of the ordinary general meeting, even if their distribution is not obligatory: - a.
-Report on auditor independence. - b.
-Reports on the operation of the Audit and Control Committee and the Appointments and Remuneration Committee. - c.
-Audit Committee report on related party transactions.
+- 6. Listed companies drawing up the following reports on a voluntary or compulsory basis should publish them on their website well in advance of the ordinary general meeting, even if their distribution is not obligatory: - a) Report on auditor independence. - b) Reports on the operation of the Audit and Control Committee and the Appointments and Remuneration Committee. - c) Audit Committee report on related party transactions. - D) Report on corporate social responsibility policy.

-7. The company should broadcast its general meetings on the corporate website
+7. The company should broadcast its general meetings on the corporate website.